 Deduction for donations towards Social Causes

-The various donations specified in u/s 80G are eligible for deduction up to either 100% or 50% with or without restriction as provided in section 80G.
+The various donations specified in u/s 80G are eligible for deduction up to either 100% or 50% with or without restriction.

 a.
 Donations with 100% deduction without any qualifying limit